 Connecting Azure Resource Metadata

-- In the Azure Portal, navigate to the management group or subscription scope where you want CloudZero to collect resource metadata.
+- In the Azure Portal, navigate to the management group or subscription where you want CloudZero to collect resource metadata.

 - Select Access control (IAM).